Benjamin K. Phelps: Career

 After graduation from Yale, he studied law in Hillsborough County, New Hampshire and Westchester County, New York, and was admitted to the bar in 1855 in Poughkeepsie, New York.
-In 1856, he removed to New York City and practiced law there in partnership with his Yale classmate Sherman W. Knevals.
+In 1856, he moved to New York City and practiced law there in partnership with his Yale classmate Sherman W. Knevals.

 From 1866 to 1870, Phelps was an Assistant United States Attorney for the Southern District of New York.
 In 1869, he was sent to North Carolina to take charge of the proceedings against the officers of the USS Hornet, charged with a violation of the Neutrality laws.

 In 1872, he formed a new law firm "Arthur, Phelps, Knevals & Ransom" with Chester A. Arthur, his old partner Knevals, and Rastus S. Ransom, who served as Surrogate of New York from 1887 to 1893.

 In November 1872, Phelps was elected on the Republican ticket New York County District Attorney, and remained in office until his death, being re-elected in 1875 and 1878.

 In 1875, Carlotta Frances Shotwell testified before the Assembly Committee on Crime in New York City about the legal abuses in her 1874 trial.
 It came out in these proceedings that District Attorney Phelps was tied to the Tammany Hall political machine under which many prominent defendants were not pursued vigorously by the District Attorney.